mattermost/mattermost-handbook/contributors/contributors/ways-to-contribute/community-content-program.md

 1. This Agreement constitutes the entire agreement between Mattermost and you concerning the subject matter hereof, and they may only be modified by a written amendment signed by an authorized executive of Mattermost, or by the posting by Mattermost of a revised version.

 By submitting your application to the Mattermost Community Writing Program you are agreeing to these Writing Program Terms and the [Mattermost Privacy Policy](https://mattermost.com/privacy-policy/).

+## Plagiarism policy

+The Mattermost blog produces original, first-run content that has never been published previously on another website.
+All code, copy, images, and other content should be the result of the author's original thought, work, research, and self-expression.
+Mattermost will cease all work with any author that reproduces someone else's work to claim as their own.
+This includes borrowing content, wording, or organizational structure from another person or organization's published articles, code, documentation, or any other content resources.

+Some examples of plagiarism include:

+* Rewording existing blog posts to pass the content as your own.
+* Copy and pasting external documentation without directly referencing the documentation source.
+* Modifying someone else's code to change variable and function names, comments, and other non-essential elements.
+* Using images from another source, even if you make modifications to that image.
+* Failing to attribute content published under permissive licenses like the Creative Commons License.

+If you're unsure about a question or concern related to plagiarism, please consult with the Mattermost content team before submission.